I know what you’re thinking:

 Imagine walking through a downtown of a major city.
 You just don’t like it.
 Why?

-The exposome is a new scientific term for our local atmosphere, which is full of bacteria, fungi, plastics, chemicals, and who knows what else (if I’m not explaining this right, please feel free to correct me in the comments below).
-So putting aside a lot of visual, auditory, and other more obvious sensory inputs that we’d attribute to not liking the city, maybe there’s a level of unconscious sensory response in people to their exposome that says, “Hey, this is unhealthy!”
+The exposome is a new scientific term for our local atmosphere, which is full of bacteria, fungi, plastics, molds, viruses, chemicals, and who knows what else (if I’m not explaining this right, please feel free to correct me in the comments below).
+Putting aside a lot of visual, auditory, and other more obvious sensory inputs that we’d attribute to not liking the city, maybe there’s a level of unconscious sensory response in people to their exposome that says, “Hey, this is unhealthy!”

 And there’s certainly a lot more interesting science stuff going on, and I think it’s important to include it in understanding what we may include as part of intuition.